Voilett-Roze/asus/DNS-Privacy.md

 ## How this works
-When enabled, the router will configure dnsmasq to instruct it to use the Stubby service running on the router instead of the DNS servers provided by your ISP (or manually configured in the _DNS Server 1_ and _2_ fields, if you have disabled the "_Connect to DNS Server automatically_" option).
-Stubby will then send the name resolution queries to the configured DoT servers, and return their results to dnsmasq, which will apply DNSSEC validation, store the results in its cache, and provide the result to the requesting client.
+When enabled, all DNS requests you send to your router will be redirected to the servers you have configured for DNS Privacy, encrypting the connection between your router and those servers.
+Local name resolutions will be unaffected, and dnsmasq will still be able to provide full DNSSEC and rebind protection services.

 Note that TLS requires a properly configured clock.
 DNS Privacy won't use encryption until after your router's clock has been properly set through NTP.